 Richard the Second is one of William Shakespeare’s history plays.
 It is the first play of a tetralogy that is followed by Henry IV, Part 1; Henry IV, Part 2 and Henry V. This fascinating play isn’t shy on rich, florid text, and is one of the more profound history plays.
-I have listed below some links to learn more about the play, a character list, and some of the best monologues from the play.
+I have listed below some links to learn more about the play, as well as a character list, and some of the best monologues from the play.
+We have listed Richard II has number 11 on our list of best Shakespeare plays, and I consider it a personal favourite.

 Character List – Main Characters